kaycebasques/technicalwriting.dev/searchboxes.rst

 .. image:: /_static/dotnet-searchbox-20240218.png

-The search results page is very similar to a Google Search results page.
+The search results page is very similar to a Google Search (or Bing) results page.
 Query matches are bold in the descriptions, but not in the titles.
-Below the title you see the absolute path to each doc.
-You can filter by content type or product. ``.NET`` is not selected in the product filter, even though that's where I came from.
+Below the title I see the absolute path to each doc.
+I can filter by content type or product. ``.NET`` is not selected in the product filter, even though that's where I came from.